djmarland/sohba/README.md

 The docker-compose file provides a node-yarn container for building the front-end React application (with webpack):

-* `docker-compose run sohba-node yarn client` builds the React app and stores the results in `/app/public/static`
+* `docker-compose run --rm sohba-node yarn client` builds the Sass & React app and stores the results in `/app/public/static`
-* `docker-compose run sohba-node yarn dev` offers a watch mode for building the app
+* `docker-compose run --rm sohba-node yarn dev` offers a watch mode for building the app
-* `docker-compose run sohba-node yarn pretty` runs Prettier over the Scss and JS files
+* `docker-compose run --rm sohba-node yarn pretty` runs Prettier over the Scss and JS files

 ## Build
 Upon commit to master the application will automatically begin to build using Travis